isakbm/restshop/README.md

 # ASSUMING YOU ARE STANDING AT ROOT OF REPO

-# Add missing dependencies from SHOP to `SDK/pyshop`
+# Add missing dependencies from SHOP/SDK/pyshop to `SDK/pyshop`

 - shop_cplex_interface.dll
 - shop_osi_interface.dll